srinivassaitangudu/helpers1/docs/coding/all.write_unit_tests.how_to_guide.md

 #### Our framework to test using input / output data

-- `helpers/unit_test.py` has some utilities to create input and output easily dirs storing data for unit tests
+- [`/helpers/hunit_test.py`](/helpers/hunit_test.py) has some utilities to
+  easily create input and output dirs storing data for unit tests
-- `hut.TestCase` has various methods to help you create
+- `hunitest.TestCase` has various methods to help you create dirs
   - `get_input_dir()`: return the name of the dir used to store the inputs
   - `get_scratch_space()`: return the name of a scratch dir to keep artifacts of the test